 - To reserve a computer lab, a faculty or staff member must submit a Lab Reservation Request, preferably prior to the start of a semester.
-This form must be signed by the instructor who will be teaching the course.
-The lab reservation request form is available at the Office of Enrollment Services, the Lab Assistant station of any Computing Services office, and on the web at Lab Reservation Form This form must be filled out completely and accurately to prevent processing delays.
+This form must be submitted by the instructor who will be teaching the course or department personnel.
+The Computer Lab Reservation Request form is available online at: Forms.fdu.edu.
+This form must be filled out completely and accurately to prevent processing delays.

 - Requests for specific dates during the semester are processed on a first come first serve basis.
-These requests are processed by the Lab & Operations Manager in the department of Computing Services.
+These requests are processed by the Lab & Operations Manager in the Computing Services department.
 If all labs are occupied during the requested time, instructors will be asked to either choose a different date or time or plan to make arrangements with other instructors who have the lab reserved during that time.
-If an agreement cannot be reached with another instructor, the instructor requesting to use the lab should then approach the Dean of their department with the request.
+If an agreement cannot be reached between the instructors, the instructor requesting to use the lab should then approach the Dean of their department with the request.
 If the Dean is not able resolve the issue, the request should be taken to the Campus Executive for the final decision.

 - Any changes made to the original request in day, time, or location will be treated as a new request.